 Start 14-day FREE #StayAtHome offer!

-To determine whether a child has speech delay, the physician must have a basic knowledge of speech milestones.
+To determine whether a child has a speech delay, the physician must have a basic knowledge of speech milestones.

-Normal speech progresses through the following stages:
+In baby development, normal speech progresses through the following stages:

 - echolalia (repeating words immediately after hearing it from another person),

 - jargon words (words that are nonsense),